 Modern Democracy in America

 How does democracy function in modern-day America?
-Learn how a bill becomes a law, the role of American presidents, and much more in this unit on democracy in America.
+Learn how a bill becomes a law, the role of American presidents, and much more in this text set on democracy in America.

 The American Electoral Process